eunos-1128/QMEAN/doc/source/disco.rst

-                        :class:`DisCoContainer` from disk (the thing is readonly) or when an element in *pos_seqres* contains an invalid residue number or when the first sequence in *aln* does not exactly match the internal SEQRES.
+                        :class:`DisCoContainer` from disk (the thing is readonly) or when an element in *pos_seqres* contains an invalid residue number or when the first sequence in *aln* does not exactly match the internal SEQRES (gaps are removed for this check).

   .. method:: CalculateConstraints([dist_cutoff=15.0, gamma=70.0, \